AnastasiiaMishchenko/Internationals/Chirantha Peramunage-_/lecture7.md

 * Problem was the misconfiguration of the nodered mqtt port.
 After updating it from 1880 to 1883 it worked.
 * Even after that port fix, often see nodered webpage not working.
 Then if I poweroff the pi and again try to reconnect I see the below error msg at the first time. "connect to host ulnoiotgw port 22: Network is down".
 That didn't happen earlier.
 * Also if Rosmary's laptop is connected to the same wifi, the nodered prones to break.
 If it is just my laptop connected to the wifi, I can perfectly work on NodeRed.
 No idea why.
+* Every time when I try console_serial on rosy's node, I see this error, on console.
+* Trouble to init mqtt.
+Exception: -2
+* Trying to connect to mqtt broker.
+* If I try the same for the second time it opens the console, and then if I check node red, it's already frozen after this.
+That doesn't happen when I work on my nodes.
+I don't see such an error. also node red works fine till rosy starts her work logging into same pi.

 #### Send Email nodered.